Variational Quantum State Eigensolver: Results

 \subsection{Optimization}

-Regarding the optimization of the parameters $\thv$, while gradient-free methods are an option~\cite{nakanishi2019,parrish2019}, there has been recent evidence that gradient-based methods can perform better~\cite{harrow2019,kubler2019adaptive,sweke2019stochastic}.
-Moreover, as shown in~\cite{mitarai2018quantum,schuld2019evaluating}, for cost functions like the VQSE cost function, gradients can be analytically determined (see Section~\ref{sec:grad} in the Methods for an explicit derivation of the gradient formula).
+Regarding the optimization of the parameters $\thv$, while gradient-free methods are an option~\cite{nakanishi2019,parrish2019}, there has been recent evidence that gradient-based methods can perform better~\cite{harrow2019,kubler2020adaptive,sweke2019stochastic,arrasmith2020operator}.
+Moreover, as shown in~\cite{mitarai2018quantum,schuld2019evaluating}, for cost functions like~\eqref{eq:cost}, gradients can be analytically determined (see Section~\ref{sec:grad} in the Methods for an explicit derivation of the gradient formula).
 Therefore, in our heuristics, we employ gradient-based optimization.